Timothy Woods

 There is only one drawback we've seen so far, and that’s their pricing.
 However, with the way this online meat store sources its premium products, it is natural to expect it to be a bit more expensive than your local grocery store.

-After doing a taste test, we believe the variety you get to choose from and how they collaborate with family farms and small farmers balance this cost per box.
+After we eat meat from the meat delivery service for a taste test, we believe the variety you get to choose from and how they collaborate with family farms and small farmers balance this cost per box.

 Online Meat Delivery Service Alternatives